Breadcrumb

 Admission to the Institute of Social Studies

-The University of Tartu Institute of Social Studies offers two bachelor’s and five master’s level programs, as well as one professional higher education program.
-It is possible to undertake doctoral studies in the fields of media and communication and sociology
+The University of Tartu Institute of Social Studies offers two bachelor’s and six master’s level programmes, as well as one professional higher education programme.

 Bachelor’s studies